-The DSL/Deputy DSL will maintain robust systems to monitor and record training of all staff, volunteers, supply annually, refresher time scales are evident.
-Training is delivered in-line with StaffsSCB training strategy and KCSIE 2021 recommendations.
+Our DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
+Training is delivered in-line with StaffsSCB and KCSIE 2022.
 This will include bulletins, briefings, and inset day training as well as external events attended.

-Regular updates to be shared with staff and a system to record these communications should be in place.
+Regular updates to be shared with staff and a system to record these communications are in place.
 These include:

-- Weekly staff briefings cover safeguarding and KCSIE throughout the school year - INSET training - Online training e.g. Prevent, Online safety, Cybersecurity - Handouts - Email reminders - Training overview maintained to ensure all mandatory and appropriate training undertaken by staff
+- Weekly staff briefings cover safeguarding and KCSIE throughout the school year - INSET training - Online training e.g. Prevent, Online safety, Cybersecurity - Handouts - Email reminders - Training overview to ensure all mandatory and appropriate training undertaken by staff

-The DSL will ensure all staff and regular visitors have training on how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information accurately.
-Staff/volunteers will not make promises to any child and will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose to a staff member/volunteer.
+The DSL ensures that all staff and regular visitors have appropriate safeguarding training to equip them for their role in school.
+This includes training on how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information accurately.
+The DSL ensures systems are in place to induct new staff/governors are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing body.

-The DSL monitors the electronic/paper case management systems to record concerns about children and young people ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
+The DSL monitors the electronic/paper case management systems to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
 The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.
+The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.